 - 10mm circular needles

-- Darning needle
+- A darning needle

 Knitting in the round is where we use our circular needles and knit continuously in loops, rather than back and forth in rows (like a lot of beginner patterns do).
 Now don't worry!
 It's not anywhere near as hard as it sounds.
 When knitting in the round, you're always knitting on the "front" side of your work so you don't need to turn the piece to knit on the "back" side.
 Plus, you don't need to sew your beanie together at the end!

-And you're going to knit the 2x2 rib stitch for the allocated number of rows.
+You're going to knit the 2x2 rib stitch for the allocated number of rows.
 Remember to mark the start of each loop with a stitch marker and tick off the circles to keep track of each row you've completed.

 💭 A stitch marker can be anything round; a ring, hair tie or a spare piece of yarn.